 At d'Auvergne, staff are aware it is important to repair and restore their relationship with the child at times and they will seek to praise the child's behaviour at the first opportunity to shift attention in a positive way.

 Record Keeping

-Behaviours that cause concern need to be recorded by the Class Teacher on SIMs in the 'Behaviour Management' section.
+Behaviours that cause concern need to be recorded by the Class Teacher on MyConcern.
 This allows for any patterns to be recognised and for accurate school reporting.

 Next Steps